Free shipping on orders over $49.99

 There are slight variances in the trigger mechanism housings that can affect the final bend angles.

-Take a look at the angle before making adjustments, so you are able to compare and/or know if you need to move it in or push it out.
+Examine the angle before adjusting, so you know whether to move it in or out.

 You will need to tug or press the connector to adjust it.